KelseyCreekSoftware/KelseyCreekSoftware/IQ-File-Information.md

 ### Pushbutton IQ Recorder with descriptive filenames

-Includes information in the filename that describes the signal.
+The Pushbutton IQ Recorder adds descriptive information into the filename that describes the signal.

 https://wiki.gnuradio.org/index.php?title=Pushbutton_IQ_Recorder_with_descriptive_filenames